Does Chocolate Cause Acne? What Does Research Say?

 • Other ingredients in chocolate bars such as dairy and sugar have also been established to cause acne (5).

 Further research is required to prove that eating chocolate can aggravate acne.
-We suggest that you keep a food journal to identify which foods trigger your acne and figure out if chocolate is one of them.
+We suggest that you maintain a food journal to identify which foods trigger your acne and if chocolate is one of them.
+You can also track how other foods that cause acne affect your skin.

 Chocolate is also believed to offer many benefits for your skin.
 Find out more in the next section.